 Located near the center of Oslo is artist Gustav Vigeland’s lifework of about 200 sculptures in properly named Vigelandsparken.
 Vigeland’s statues are meant to represent life and its many stages.
 The park’s most famous statues include The Angry Boy (Sinnataggen) and The Wheel of Life (Livshjulet).
 Continuing into the center of Oslo is Karl Johans Street (Karl Johans Gate).
 Along this street, you can find many different high-end shops, perfect for window shopping and little cafes to grab coffee and people watch.
 At the end of the street lies the Royal Norwegian Palace, which unlike Buckingham Palace, you can go right up to it and take pictures.
 Before arriving at the palace, you'll pass the Norwegian Parliament and National Theatre.

 If you need a place to relax, head to Oslo’s Botanical Garden.
 Here you will be able to walk and enjoy around 1,800 different plants.
-What’s so cool and unique about this Botanical Garden is that there is a Scent Garden designed for the blind, mentally-handicapped and wheelchair bound so they can enjoy the garden as well.
+What’s so cool and unique about this Botanical Garden is that there is a Scent Garden designed for people with disabilities.
 The garden is open only from mid-March until the end of September but is free to enter.
 Depending on when you visit, you may be able to enjoy a concert in the gardens as they run regularly through the summer.

 The final free destination is Oslo’s City Hall.
 This may not seem like a tourist hotspot at first, but it is home to two famous pieces of artwork, Alf Rolfsen’s “Et bilde av vår nasjon” and Henrik Sørensen’s “Arbeid.
 Administrasjon.
 Fest”, both of which depict Norwegian life, culture, and history.
 The Nobel Peace Prize is awarded in Oslo’s City Hall so enjoy some time walking around soaking up the history.
 During the summer months, the city offers free guided tours of the City Hall.